How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 - Consider professional assistance for IRS Form 1023 preparation

-The IRS typically processes Form 1023-EZ applications within one month, while standard Form 1023 applications may take 3-6 months, as noted by Harbor Compliance.
+The IRS typically processes Form 1023-EZ applications within one month, while standard Form 1023 applications may take 3-6 months.
 Consequently, maintaining accurate and complete documentation throughout the process proves essential for avoiding delays.
 Labyrinth’s secure, SOC 2 Type II compliant client portal allows you to track every step of your application in real-time, store important documents, and maintain transparency throughout the entire process.

 Setting Up Your Nonprofit Structure